 Seed Viability handy chart from Clear Creek Seeds for estimating how long seeds remain viable.

-Many thanks to Sloat Gardening Center, Berkeley Bowl West, and Hudson Valley Seed Company for their generous contribution of seeds to our seed library!
+Many thanks to Sloat Gardening Center, Berkeley Bowl West, Hudson Valley Seed Company, Plenty, and Victory Gardens for Peace for their generous contribution of seeds to our seed library!
 Thanks also to the many USF students that have helped keep the seed library running and contributed their creativity.